DataDog/yubikey/README.md

     3. If Yubikey complains about `"gpg: selecting openpgp failed: Operation not supported by device"`, just unplug and replug Yubikey, then try again.

-    4. Use the ADMIN pin from Step 4b.
+    4. Use the ADMIN PIN from Step 4iii.

     5. Make sure you put the right types of subkeys in the right slots!